rust-lang/rfcs/text/0000-target-tier-policy.md

     to support those features.
 - The code generation backend for the target should not have deficiencies that invalidate Rust safety properties, as evaluated by the Rust compiler team.
-  For example, if Rust relies on a specific code generation feature to support a memory safety property, the code generation for the target should support that feature.
+  (This requirement does not apply to arbitrary security enhancements or mitigations provided by code generation backends, only to those properties needed to ensure safe Rust code cannot cause undefined behavior or other unsoundness.)
 If this requirement does not hold, the target must clearly and prominently document any such limitations as part of the target's entry in the target tier list, and ideally also via a failing test in the testsuite.
   The Rust compiler team must be satisfied with the balance between these limitations and the difficulty of implementing the necessary features.
+  - For example, if Rust relies on a specific code generation feature to ensure that safe code cannot overflow the stack, the code generation for the target should support that feature.
   - If the Rust compiler introduces new safety properties (such as via new capabilities of a compiler backend), the Rust compiler team will determine if they consider those new safety properties a best-effort improvement for